-While any system will need to be modified over time, the legal system governing patents has proven to be largely self-correcting.
+While any system will need to be modified over time, the legal system governing patents has proven to be self-correcting.
 Over the past several years, the U.S. Supreme Court and the Federal Circuit have issued (or are presently considering) a series of landmark patent decisions that resolve many of the key legal complaints that have been raised about the current patent system.
 For example:

-- Business method patents: The Federal Circuit, in In Re Bilski, basically eliminated much-maligned patents on disembodied business methods. - Venue abuses: The Federal Circuit in the TS Tech case, like the Fifth Circuit before it, recently compelled the Eastern District of Texas to start transferring more patent cases to other district courts in more appropriate locations. - Willful infringement: Under the Federal Circuit's Seagate decision, willfulness is now a much more circumscribed doctrine that is harder to establish in litigation.
+- Business method patents: The Federal Circuit, in In Re Bilski, basically eliminated much-maligned patents on disembodied business methods. - Venue abuses: The Federal Circuit in the TS Tech case, like the Fifth Circuit before it, recently compelled the Eastern District of Texas to start transferring more patent cases to other district courts in more appropriate locations.
+The Senate patent reform legislation, as amended in committee, now essentially codifies the holding of this case, removing the objectionable venue language that exists in H.R.
+1260.

-- Obviousness: In KSR, the Supreme Court made it easier for the PTO to reject applications on combination inventions, and for defendants to prevail on an obviousness defense against asserted patents. - Licensor-licensee relationship: In MedImmune, the Supreme Court provided new avenues under which businesses which are on the receiving end of aggressive licensing invitations can go to court.
+- Willful infringement: Under the Federal Circuit's Seagate decision, willfulness is now a much more circumscribed doctrine that is harder to establish in litigation. - Obviousness: In KSR, the Supreme Court made it easier for the PTO to reject applications on combination inventions, and for defendants to prevail on an obviousness defense against asserted patents. - Licensor-licensee relationship: In MedImmune, the Supreme Court provided new avenues under which businesses which are on the receiving end of aggressive licensing invitations can go to court.
 In Quanta, the Supreme Court constrained a patent owner's ability to collect royalties from downstream users of its licensed invention. - Infringement liability for exported software: In the Microsoft v.
 AT&T case, the Supreme Court limited the availability of extraterritorial infringement theories and eliminated infringement liability for exported software that is loaded on computers abroad. - Permanent injunctions and "hold-ups" by "predatory" patent owners: In the eBay case, the Supreme Court made it harder for non-practicing patent holders to permanently enjoin infringers. - Damages: Lucent v.
 Gateway is currently on appeal in the Court of Appeals for the Federal Circuit.
 It deals with the standards for calculating a reasonable royalty where the patented element is only a small part of the overall infringing product the exact fact scenario that the proponents of damages reform believe needs clarification.
 The case will likely be decided by this summer and should clarify the law in this area.

 Certainly, these major legal changes have dramatically shifted the patent landscape, generally weakening the rights of patent owners.
-This Committee should carefully consider the impact of these cases as a whole, in determining whether additional reforms that would further weaken patent rights would push the patent system too far in such a direction, with potentially enormous negative consequences for America's engine of innovation.
+This Committee should carefully consider the impact of these cases as a whole, in determining whether additional reforms that would further weaken patent rights would push the patent system too far in that direction, with potentially enormous negative consequences for America's engine of innovation.